ontodev/cogs/README.md

 - `-r`/`--role`: role of the user specified by `--user`: `writer` or `reader`
 - `-U`/`--users`: path to TSV containing emails and roles for multiple users (header optional)

-Three files are created in the `.cogs/` directory when running `init`:
+The following files are created in the `.cogs/` directory when running `init`:
 - `config.tsv`: COGS configuration, including the spreadsheet details
-- `field.tsv`: Field names used in sheets (contains default COGS fields)
 - `format.tsv`: Sheet ID, cell location or range, and format IDs (the format for each format ID is stored as a JSON dictionary in `.cogs/formats.json`)
 - `note.tsv`: Sheet ID, cell location, and note for all notes
 - `sheet.tsv`: Sheet names in spreadsheet and details (empty) - the sheets correspond to local tables
+- `validation.tsv`: Data validation conditions

 All other tasks will fail if a COGS project has not been initialized in the working directory.